Collect data from Google Cloud Storage

 9

-Enter your subscription name.
+Enter your Subscription (called Subscription ID in the Cloud Console).
 Follow these steps to get it:

 1. Go to Pub/Sub in the Google Cloud Console.